 But don’t be so quick to scalp those perennials and annuals!
 Many of them provide natural food and shelter sources that wildlife and beneficial insects depend on for winter survival.
 You may not have noticed, but so many beneficial insects and butterfly larvae spend the winter in the (often hollow) dead stems.
 If you throw them out, you’ll lose most of the beneficials that would otherwise keep the balance next year.
 Always keep an eye out for egg cases attached to stalks when you prune or clean up.
 There’s often an aesthetic side-benefit – many seed-heads look fabulous either crowned with snow or silhouetted against the snow-covered ground.

-Some perennials die back to below ground (peonies, gas plant, golden banner, balloon flower, desert four o’clock, gayfeather, gas plant, leadwort/plumbago, etc.) leaving no basal growth and leaving a completely blank space.
+Some perennials die back to below ground (peonies, false indigo, gas plant, golden banner, balloon flower, desert four o’clock, gayfeather, leadwort/plumbago, etc.) leaving no basal growth and leaving a completely blank space.
 To make sure you don’t forget where they are and accidentally dig them up or step on them, leave dry stems until the new growth begins to appear in spring.

 Unless you have an ‘ornamental’ grass that self-sows aggressively, leave grasses and their seedheads standing.
 If they are ‘cool-season’ grasses, you’ll want to leave them until about mid-February, then cut them to 3” above the ground so they can begin making unimpeded new growth as soon as the soil thaws.
 Dormant ‘warm-season’ grasses can remain attractive until warm weather comes and don’t need to be cut down until April.